 When people are struggling financially, they usually have vague answers to questions like these.
 They can’t picture feeling financially successful.
 The future looks hazy and dark.

 Only when the questions above are fully addressed can a person take positive steps toward financial improvement.
-Employers can help their employees take the first step with a workplace-sponsored financial wellness program.
+Employers can help their employees take the first step with a workplace-sponsored, employee financial wellness program.

 For an employer, these programs are also a holistic solution for the business itself.
 They address deeper day-to-day workplace issues like motivation, concentration, and productivity.
 When employees can’t focus on work due to financial strain, employers pay the price.